 Nathusius’ pipistrelle bat

 Very rare.
-Several records in the Trent valley and a few elsewhere.
+Several records in the Trent valley and a few elsewhere including from the north of the county.
 A migrant species present in Derbyshire in the summer with several records.
 There is growing evidence of a resident population within the county at this time, despite there being no known roost sites.
-Easy to detect at 38kHz, this is a small riparian species found at larger bodies of water.
+Easy to detect at 38kHz, this is a small riparian species found at larger bodies of water and along our main waterways.
+Have a look at our latest news page to see more about the work we are doing with this species.

 Brown long-eared bat

 Widespread and frequent, probably the third most common species within the county.
-Several summer roosts are known (including a nationally important site) and it is regularly found on winter hibernation surveys.
+Several summer roosts are known (including a nationally important site which is believed to be the largest known roost in the UK and is certainly the largest that is counted for the National Bat Monitoring programme with nearly 300 individuals) and it is regularly found on winter hibernation surveys in underground structures such as tunnels, caves and disused mines.
 Infrequently encountered during detector surveys due to the quiet nature of the calls.
 This medium-sized bat is more often seen than heard.

 Barbastelle AlanRoe